MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 Microsoft Silverlight will reach its end of support on October 12, 2021.
 For more information, see [Silverlight End of Support](https://support.microsoft.com/windows/silverlight-end-of-support-0a3be3c7-bead-e203-2dfd-74f0a64f1788).
 Users who haven't installed Microsoft Silverlight in their browser can't use the BHOLD Suite modules which require Silverlight.
 This includes the BHOLD Model Generator, BHOLD FIM Self-service integration, and BHOLD Analytics.
 Customers with an existing BHOLD deployment of one or more of those modules should plan to uninstall those modules from their BHOLD server computers by October 2021.
 Also, they should plan to uninstall Silverlight from any user computers that were previously interacting with that BHOLD deployment.

 ## Service and Portal

+Deploying MIM Service or Portal on Windows Server 2008 R2, or using SQL Server 2008 R2 as the underlyng database, is deprecated, as these platforms are no longer in mainstream support.
+Deploying MIM Portal on SharePoint Foundation 2010 is deprecated.

 | **Category**                | **Deprecated Feature**              | **Comment**           |
 |-----------------------------|-------------------------------------|----------------------------------------------|